 Why is the scope of work important?

-The scope of work is the most important part of the project management plan as it provides the necessary information and direction for the project.
+The work scope is the most important part of the project management plan as it provides the necessary information and direction for the project.

 What is the purpose of scope management?

-The purpose of scope management is to ensure the project includes all required deliverables along with cost and time baselines.
+The purpose of scope management is to ensure the project includes all required deliverables and cost and time baselines.

 How do you define scope?

 The work and stakeholders are the two main things that create the scope of work for a project.
-The scope of the project outlines the objectives of the project and the goals that need to be met to achieve a satisfactory result.
+The project’s scope outlines the project’s objectives and the goals that need to be met to achieve a satisfactory result.